IPsec - Roadwarriors IKEv2

 Windows 10/11 native VPN client works best with Method 1, which connects right away on the first authentication round.

 If you use Method 2 you should rather use the NCP client.
-The Windows VPN client doesn’t send it’s local ID on the first authentication round.
+The Windows VPN client does not send its local ID on the first authentication round.
 That means that users have to type their passwords twice before the connection establishes.
 You can mitigate one authentication round by saving the username and password into the vpn profile.
 Attention: If they press cancel or click outside of the authentication window, it will vanish and trying to connect again will fail until the PC is rebooted!

 Open Powershell as user (for userspace import) or as admin (for computer wide import) and apply the following commands: